leonp/leonp.github.io/blog/work/_posts/2017-10-05-skinny-guardian.md

 ## The set up

-Skinny Guardian uses Jekyll to generate static HTML files, thereby removing any database requirement.
-I use Netlify hosting for free SSL and Zapier integration, which means I can automate site builds once an hour (the easiest way of getting static sites to update automatically).
-The site simply queries the content whenever it's built, grabbing the 30 most recent articles and converting the json response into Jekyll data files with the [Jekyll Get](https://github.com/18F/jekyll-get) plugin.
+Skinny Guardian uses [Jekyll](https://jekyllrb.com) to generate static HTML files, thereby removing any database requirement.
+I use [Netlify](https://www.netlify.com) hosting for free SSL and Zapier integration, which means I can automate site builds once every 30m if I use a free [Postman](https://www.getpostman.com/) account as well (the easiest way of getting static sites to update automatically).
+The site simply queries the content whenever it's built, grabbing the 50 most recent articles and converting the <abbr title="Javascript Object Notation">json</abbr> response into Jekyll data files with the [Jekyll Get](https://github.com/18F/jekyll-get) plugin.

 I then use the [Jekyll Datapage Generator](https://github.com/avillafiorita/jekyll-datapage_gen) plugin to convert the json into Jekyll pages that I can list and feed through layout files.
 Throw in the Tachyons CSS framework, and you have a fast, regularly updated list of Guardian articles to peruse and read.